Cezar66614/KA/README.md

 Will implement better pointers, n-dimensional vectors

 # KAE
-An extension for this library that implements stack, queue and linked-list
+An extension for this library that will implement stack, queue and linked-list